Comparing Type Systems for Deadlock Freedom: Translating into

+{Our translation, given in \Cref{def:typed_enc}, transforms a session-typed process in \fullKoba into a \emph{set} of \lcp processes.
+Unsurprisingly, a delicate point in this translation is the treatment of parallel composition, which follows the intuition of the transformation of $P$ into $P'$ motivated in \Cref{ex:simple}: keep half of a parallel process unchanged, and increase the parallelism in the other half.
+This way, our translation returns a set of processes because we wish to account for both these two alternatives, for the sake of generality.

-{Our rewriting procedure transforms a session-typed process into a \emph{set} of \lcp processes.
-Unsurprisingly, a delicate point in this rewriting is the treatment of parallel composition.
-Roughly speaking, given a well-typed session process $P_1 \para P_2$, our procedure produces two sets of processes: the first one collects processes of the form $Q_1 \para G_2$, where $Q_1$ composes the rewriting of $P_1$ within an appropriate catalyzer and $G_2$ is a characteristic process that implements all sessions declared in the typing of $P_2$.
-Similarly, the second set collects processes of the form $G_1 \para Q_2$, where $Q_2$ composes the rewriting of $P_2$ within an appropriate catalyzer and $G_1$ is a characteristic process that implements all sessions declared in the typing for $P_1$.
-This way, by rewriting one sub-process and replacing the other with parallel representatives ($G_1$ and $G_2$), the rewritten processes are more independent, and the circular dependencies---the heart of deadlocked processes---are systematically ruled out.
+Intuitively, given a well-typed session process $P_1 \para P_2$, our translation produces two sets of processes: the first one collects processes of the form $Q_1 \para G_2$, where $Q_1$ composes the translation of $P_1$ within an appropriate catalyzer and $G_2$ is a characteristic process that implements all sessions declared in the typing of $P_2$.
+Similarly, the second set collects processes of the form $G_1 \para Q_2$, where $Q_2$ composes the translation of $P_2$ within an appropriate catalyzer and $G_1$ is a characteristic process that implements all sessions declared in the typing for $P_1$.
+This way, by translating one subprocess and replacing the other with parallel representatives ($G_1$ and $G_2$), the translated processes are more independent, and the circular dependencies---the heart of deadlocked processes---are systematically ruled out.

 We require some auxiliary notations.

 \begin{notation}[Bound Names] Concerning bound names and their session types: \begin{itemize} \item We annotate bound names with their session types: we write $\res {x_1y_1:T_1}\cdots\res {x_ny_n:T_n}P$ and $x\inp {y:T}.P$, for some session types $T,T_1, \ldots, T_n$. \item We sometimes write $\Gamma, \wt{x:T}\s P$ as shorthand notation for $\Gamma, x_1:T_1, \ldots, x_n:T_n \s P$.
 Similarly, we write $\res {\wt{x}\wt{y}:\wt{T}}P$ to abbreviate $\res {x_1y_1:T_1}\cdots\res {x_ny_n:T_n}P$. \end{itemize} \end{notation}